 Any co-occurring disorders, such as depression and anxiety, need to be addressed within drug rehabilitation to promote comprehensive and long-lasting recovery.
 Through therapy and counseling, individuals will learn how to cope and employ healthy life skills which enhance sobriety.

-Many individuals engaging in polysubstance abuse may have acquired illnesses or disease from their drug use.
+Many individuals engaging in polysubstance use may have acquired illnesses or diseases from their drug use.
 Comprehensive treatment for these conditions should also be examined as a treatment plan is being determined.

-Contact Vertava Health to learn more about polysubstance abuse, addiction and treatment options.
+Contact Vertava Health at 888.601.8693 to learn more about polysubstance use, addiction, and treatment options.